Why visit Goa in April?

 Though April marks the official start of the summer vacations in India, most of the party-crazy tourists disappear by now.
-Nevertheless, there will be a lot of Goa to see and great people to meet during April as well and you shouldn’t miss it for the world.
-The travellers who come here for the experience don’t see if its season time or not.
+Nevertheless, there will be a lot of Goa to see and great people to meet in April as well.
+The travellers visiting the state aren’t visiting it for the tourist season, but more for the experience of being in India’s tiniest state.

 Here are some important and interesting things to keep in mind before tripping to Goa this April.